Owner, Digital Maddox LLC

 - Managed a combination of Federal direct reports and contract employees at multiple sites to support the FBI’s International Network Infrastructure.

-- Worked trouble tickets on Cisco routers, switches, and appliances such as NAC to resolve issues as they arose.
+- Worked trouble tickets on Cisco routers, switches, and appliances such as the Cisco Network Access Controls to resolve issues as they arose.

 - Developed employee performance plans and provided bi-yearly performance appraisals.